-Since I began this humble blog almost 11 years, 25,000 posts and 137 million page views ago, it has managed (despite my best efforts) to accumulate half a million comments.
+Since I began this humble blog 11 years, 30,000 posts and 164,595,012 page views ago, it has managed (despite my best efforts) to accumulate more than half a million comments.

 This was never my intention.

 I created this blog, in the words of Daniel Boorstin, to figure out what I think.
 It is where I gather my favorite charts, quotes, links and assorted ideas.
 The blog is simply a diary of random thoughts of a person working in finance.
 Think of it as the musings of an intelligent investor who, despite studying his subject for decades, still puzzles over many aspects of it.